 The SnapRS switches connect between each solar module in an array and will shut down the output of that module within 10 seconds from whenever the inverter is turned off.
 Rapid shutdown is a fire code requirement of solar systems, and these switches are how Generac accomplishes this task.

 The PV Link boxes are substring power optimizers.
 They attach between a short string of solar panels (up to 2500 W) and the inverter, and ensure that the DC power delivered by the panels gets sent to the inverter as soon as panel output reaches 60 volts.
 The PV Link was initially developed by Pika Energy to integrate with the PWRcell battery.

 Because they optimize the power output of a string of panels, the PV Links are somewhat less efficient than microinverters and DC power optimizers, which are attached under each solar panel in an array.
 The advantage of the PV Link is having fewer points of failure, at the expense of a little less energy output over time.
-For people who want the extra juice, Generac has announced its own microinverters, which will be available in 2022 (more on these below).
+For people who want the extra juice, Generac has announced its own microinverters, but they are not yet available for purchase.

 The PWRcell battery cabinet can hold up to 6 modules, each of which can store 3 kWh of usable electricity.
 The cabinet can be set up with 3, 4, 5, or 6 modules, allowing 9 - 18 kWh of storage.
 Here’s how that looks:

 Generac’s modular battery cabinet design allows for future capacity expansion.
 Image source: Generac

 If installed alongside the PV Link optimizers and SnapRS rapid shutdown devices, the PWRcell’s battery is charged using DC power sent directly from the solar panels.
 This makes the battery very efficient compared to batteries like the Tesla Powerwall and sonnenCore, which charge using energy that gets converted from DC to AC and back again, causing some loss of energy in the process.